 It’s All in the Frame

 It all depends on the look that you are going for.
 In regard to framing choices Natasha says: “My key advice would be, are you just looking for something to hang it in because the picture does all it needs to and anything else would distract from that picture, or are you wanting to pick up on some of the colour and opulence of that picture, so the frame becomes part of that picture.
 For instance, I’ve got some replica 70’s flashcards with all sorts of black imagery.
 I wanted to create some framing that really showed off what they were, they were quite simple.
-So, what I got my framer to do was to mount them so that they look as though they’re float mounting, and then I have a simple frame around them.
+What I got my framer to do was to mount them so that they look as though they’re float mounting, and then I have a simple frame around them.
 That to me enhanced what those pictures where”.
 Don’t be afraid to get creative with your frames.
 Experiment with different colours and styles.
 If you want neon pink frames, get neon pink frames.
 Kara advises that we should “never follow trends, especially when it comes to art.
 Art is subjective and framing should complement each specific piece.
 Mixing frames makes art feel more like a curated collection with personality”.
 The frames that you choose are as much as a mode of self-expression as the other furnishings in your homes are themselves.
 It can’t be said enough that it’s all about what you like, and what you want to draw attention to through the art that you select.

 Kara Thomas @itskarathomas